tony-aptx4869/CTFLearn/challenges/qr_code/solution.md

 We're definitely on the right track, to speed this up let's use an [online caesar cipher solver](https://dcode.fr/caesar-cipher). <br />
 Using the shift 13, the ciphertext becomes *n0_body_f0rget_qr_code* <br />
 This leaves us with our flag: `n0_body_f0rget_qr_code` <br />

+This is actually a specific kind of caesar cipher, one in which the shift is 13, called [ROT 13](https://en.wikipedia.org/wiki/ROT13).